the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 #### The research skills
 #### Curiosity (NEW)
 The RSE gains its reputation from its effectiveness to interact with their domain peers.
 Therefore some curiosity together with a broad overview of the research field is required.
-A manifestation can also be the curiosity for new tools and is a great asset for an RSE.
+A manifestation can also be the curiosity for new tools which is a great asset for an RSE.
 Lifelong learning then becomes more bearable.

 #### Understanding the research cycle (RC)
 Knowing that ones own research is not only a means to personal ends, but that one is part of a bigger cycle that involves a lot of other parties in and outside of your domain